My little boy is growing up.

 Maybe these particular two aren’t even mutually exclusive.

 Maybe I’m kidding myself and they totally are.

-It’s a small step and I’m getting ready to feel these feelings repeatedly for a really, really looooong time.
+Tonight was just the first drop of this emotion and I’m getting ready to feel these feelings repeatedly for a really, really looooong time.
 (I hope).